 A rebated timber rafter is the most basic of methods where the glass is usually seated on a glazing tape and then a continuous wooden capping with mastic tapes clamps the glass in place and keeps the water out.
 This used to be a popular method in Victorian times and still sometimes see today even on high-end timber conservatories, but it is not a satisfactory method and leaks often occur due to movement in the timber.
 The external cappings require regular painting and maintenance if they are not to deteriorate quickly in our English climate and all round, is not considered a reliable method.

-Was first introduced at the turn of the 20th century and remains the most reliable and cost effective method to form a glass roof.
-Examples can be seen on many trains stations and covered markets throughout the UK and is best used for unheated spaces where no thermal insulation is required.
+Patent Glazing was first introduced at the turn of the 20th century and remains the most reliable and cost-effective method to form a glass roof.
+Examples can be seen on many trains stations and covered markets throughout the UK and are best used for unheated spaces where no thermal insulation is required.
 Typically, the glass is single glazing and supported on the long sides only with glazing bars spaced at nominal 600mm centres thus being quick and simple to install without any complicated handling or lifting equipment required.
-The glazing bars have integral drainage channels and generally it is not recommended to install below 15° pitch for weather-tightness reasons.
+The glazing bars have integral drainage channels and generally, it is not recommended to install below 15° pitch for weather-tightness reasons.

 Thermally Broken Systems

 A wide range of thermally broken systems suitable for double or triple glazing are available varying from rather pedestrian PVC-U glazing bars for the domestic market through to more robust aluminium systems aimed primarily at the commercial sector.
 These systems have thermal breaks that reduce the transfer of heat between inside and outside of the building, thus increasing insulation and reducing the risk of condensation forming on glass roofs.
 These systems tend to be suitable for installation up to 800mm glazing bar centres, but rarely provide the non-fragility and/or air-tightness performance required to meet latest building regulations.

 High Performance Sloped Roof Glazing Systems